The problem with USPs

 – Magnetising your ideal client by understanding and communicating your brand’s value to them

-We also cover MARKETING and PRODUCTIVITY in depth, as well as heaps of other useful stuff – think of it like your photography business’ annual MOT, service and roadmap 🙂 The Game Plan is a reusable, annual system, strategy and blueprint that gets your brand vision, goals and messages ironed out, then develops marketing strategies from this with quarterly monthly, weekly and daily planning to implement it all… Driving growth in your business that’s completely aligned with your own personal values, strengths and purpose.
+We also cover MARKETING and PRODUCTIVITY in depth, as well as heaps of other useful stuff – think of it like your photography business’ MOT and roadmap – reusable systems, strategies and blueprints that get your brand vision, goals and messages ironed out, develop marketing strategies and create quarterly monthly, weekly and daily planning to implement it all… Driving growth in your business that’s completely aligned with your own personal values, strengths and purpose.
 Please do check it out, I’d love to help you!

 If you liked this article, you might also like the following resources: